remnrem/luna-doc/docs/apps/moonbeam.md

    are not currently integrated into NSRR annotations, so take care when interpreting metrics such as SOL and TIB.

- - We will monitor usage and interest in Moonlight/Moonbeam and potentially expand capacity of the AWS-hosted instance at [https://remnrem.net]()
+ - We will monitor usage and interest in Moonbeam and related GUI workflows and potentially expand capacity of the AWS-hosted instance at [https://remnrem.net]()